 The answer:

-solutions towards realtime application.
+for realtime application.

-from meteorological data-assimilation like that of
+of meteorological data-assimilation like that from the European

-the European Centre for Medium-Range Weather Forecasts
+Centre for Medium-Range Weather Forecasts

 (ECMWF).

-Embedded microchips based on hybrid navigation concepts are intensively developed.
+Embedded microchips based on hybrid navigation concepts are

 The answer: